HNoMS Fridtjof Nansen (F310)

 HNoMS Fridtjof Nansen is a frigate of the Royal Norwegian Navy.
-Launched on 5 April 2006, she is the lead ship of the Fridtjof Nansen class of warships.
+Commissioned on 5 April 2006, she is the lead ship of the Fridtjof Nansen class of warships.

 Counter-piracy

 On 26 February 2009, the Norwegian government decided to deploy HNoMS Fridtjof Nansen to the Gulf of Aden, thereby participating in the ongoing Operation Atalanta, the European Union's counter-piracy campaign in Somalia.
 Fridtjof Nansen joined the campaign in August 2009.

 Fridtjof Nansen's engagement in Operation Atalanta was carried out without a permanently stationed helicopter.
 Mainly due to delays in delivery of the new NH-90, the ship is equipped with two ultra-fast RHIBs as a replacement.

 In November 2009 she became involved in a fire-fight with suspected pirates after being attacked while inspecting a fishing vessel.